The Agricultural and Veterinary Code Regulations 1995 state that a minor use:

 • NO – go to 2

-2. Does the use meet the criteria specified in Schedule 2 for a limited use within a major crop, animal or situation?
+2. Does the use meet the criteria specified in Section 2 for a limited use within a major crop, animal or situation?

 • YES – then use is a minor use